 - Another thing you should keep in mind is to avoid anything that is trendy because trends have a fleeting lifespan and when that lifespan is over your visual appeal will become as well.

 - Keep design elements clean and readable.
 Less is more in this case.

 Memorability closely follows simplicity but it’s a result of a focus on the principle of simplicity in design.
 An effective logo should be memorable, which is achieved by keeping it simple yet appropriate.

 An effective logo works across a variety of media and applications.
-For this reason, logos should
+For this reason, logos should:

 - Always be designed in vector format, to ensure that they scale to any size.

-- Account for Scalability, if your logo needs to function on a call card as well as a billboard it should read well between both mediums.
+- Account for scalability – if your logo needs to function on a call card as well as a billboard it should read well between both mediums.

 - Logo layout – Often companies have multiple layouts for the logo.
-They may be stacked horizontally, vertically or sometimes both depending on its desired use.
+They may be stacked horizontally, vertically, or sometimes both, depending on its desired use.

 When all of these criteria are employed in your logo design you will have the making of an effective logo that is relatable, readable, memorable and usable.
-Your organisation will reap the benefits of having a strong graphic identity and your audience will be able to identify you from your competitors.
-An effective logo design won’t necessarily adhere strictly to all of these guidelines or fit perfectly into every situation but by taking these criterias into consideration it will help you design a logo that has a distinctive presence.
+Your organisation will reap the benefits of having a strong graphic identity and your audience will be able to differentiate you from your competitors.
+An effective logo design won’t necessarily adhere strictly to all of these guidelines or fit perfectly into every situation but by taking these criteria into consideration it will help you design a logo that has a distinctive presence.